Logic-Legends/Decision-Making-Frmwk/README.md

 # Database (postgreSQL)
 # Installation
 1. Run the command `$ sudo apt-get install postgresql postgresql-contrib` for installing postgreSQL

+TODO: Some people may have Postgres installed; these commands work for Linux only.

 2. Run the command `$ sudo -u postgres createuser -P --createdb <username>` for creating database user

+TODO: this works only for Linux.
+What should we specify for the username.

 3. Run the command `$ createdb logic-legends` for creating database

+(TODO: note that this works on a MAC too)

 4. create a tables by following the tables structure :

 ![User_review table](./server/db-scripts/tables/user_review.png)
 ![Sign-up table](./server/db-scripts/tables/email_signup.png)

+TODO: do we have any scripts to create these tables?

 # Running Database